What does liposuction accomplish?

 Liposuction, as with any procedure, has risks such as bleeding, infection, scarring, unsatisfactory results, contour irregularities, burn wounds, or damage to deep underlying structures.
 Dr. Lille, in his extensive patient outcome studies, has a complication rate of less than 0.5% in his liposuction cases.

-All viable options will be discussed by Dr. Lille with each patient and will be individually tailored to the needs of that patient.
-Often times when patients have excess skin; a skin reducing surgery will be suggested.
+During a consultation regarding liposuction in Scottsdale, all viable options will be discussed by Dr. Lille with each patient and will be individually tailored to the needs of that patient.
+Often times when patients have excess skin, a skin reducing surgery will be suggested.
 The benefits and drawbacks of each option and procedure will be fully discussed candidly so the patient can make the best informed decision.